Österreichische Galerie Belvedere

 The Österreichische Galerie Belvedere is a museum housed in the Belvedere palace, in Vienna, Austria.

 The Belvedere palaces were the summer residence of Prince Eugene of Savoy (1663–1736).
-The ensemble was built in the early eighteenth century by the famous Baroque architect, Johann Lucas von Hildebrandt, and comprises the Upper and Lower Belvedere, with the Orangery and Palace Stables, as well as extensive gardens.
+The ensemble was built in the early eighteenth century by the famous Baroque architect Johann Lucas von Hildebrandt, and comprises the Upper and Lower Belvedere, with the Orangery and Palace Stables, as well as extensive gardens.

-Today, the Belvedere houses the greatest collection of Austrian art dating from the Middle Ages to the present day, complemented by the works of international artists.
+The Belvedere houses what was the first public museum in Austria, today containing one of the greatest collections of Austrian art dating from the Middle Ages to the present day, complemented by the works of international artists.
 At the Upper Belvedere, visitors not only encounter artworks drawn from over five hundred years of art history but can also experience the magnificent staterooms.
 In addition to the Lower and Upper Belvedere, the museum has further sites at Prince Eugene's town palace and the 21er Haus as well as the Gustinus Ambrosi Museum.

 The Belvedere's art collection presents an almost complete overview of the development of art in Austria and, thus, an insight into the country's history.
 The world's largest collection of Gustav Klimt's paintings lies at the heart of the presentation of Art around 1900, on show at the Upper Belvedere.
-Its highlights are Klimt's paintings, The Kiss (1908) and Judith and the Head of Holofernes (1901), and masterpieces by Egon Schiele and Oskar Kokoschka.
+Its highlights are Klimt's paintings, The Kiss (1908) and Judith I (1901), and masterpieces by Egon Schiele and Oskar Kokoschka.
 Key works of French Impressionism and the greatest collection of Viennese Biedermeier art are further attractions at the museum.

 History

-The two Belvedere palaces housed an array of artworks even when they were the summer residence of the art patron and collector, Prince Eugene.
-After the Prince's death, the Habsburgs acquired some of his collections together with the palaces.
+The Belvedere garden palace was commissioned by Prince Eugene of Savoy and completed in 1723.
+The architect Johann Lukas von Hildebrandt designed the Belvedere for summer residence.
+For the interior Prince Eugene commissioned Francesco Solimena, Carlo Carlone, and Giacomo del Pò.
+In 1776 Empress Maria Theresa transferred the Imperial Picture Gallery from the Imperial Hofburg Palace to Belvedere and granted the general public access.
 Various parts of the imperial art collection were subsequently placed on display at the Belvedere from 1781 onwards.
 In 1903, the state's "Moderne Galerie" was opened at the Lower Belvedere.
 After the fall of the Austro-Hungarian monarchy, the Upper Belvedere and the Orangery were converted into museums as well.
-The Österreichische Galerie (Austrian Gallery), as the museum was named in 1921, came to comprise the Baroque Museum in the Lower Belvedere (opened in 1923), the Gallery of 19th Century Art at the Upper Belvedere (from 1924), and the Modern Gallery at the Orangery (from 1929).
+The Österreichische Galerie (Austrian Gallery), as the museum was named in 1921, came to comprise the Baroque Museum in the Lower Belvedere which opened in 1923), the Gallery of 19th Century Art at the Upper Belvedere opened in 1924 and the Modern Gallery at the Orangery opened in 1929.
 The Belvedere's collection of medieval art was first exhibited at the Orangery next to the Lower Belvedere in 1953.